Morfly/affinity/README.md

 # Affinity
-A collection of `algorithms` and `data structures` written in your favourite programming language.
+A collection of `algorithms` and `data structures` written in your favorite programming language.

 Available in:
 [Java](src/java),